Office Locations v

 From New York City and Long Island to Westchester and Rockland County-We're On Your Side

-Every New York workers' comp lawyer knows that workers compensation settlements are crucial to recovery, because workplace injuries can be severe, sometimes resulting in long-term, permanent disability.
-We offer eight decades of experience and can provide injured employees with the reassurance and reliability that only experience can bring.
-Worker accidents, injuries and illnesses can be debilitating, from Staten Island, Long Island, Brooklyn and Queens to Westchester, Rockland, the Bronx and Manhattan, and they take many forms:
+Every New York workers' comp lawyer knows that workers' compensation settlements are crucial to recovery because workplace injuries can be severe, sometimes resulting in long-term, permanent disability.
+We offer nine decades of experience and can provide injured employees with the reassurance and reliability that only experience can bring.
+Worker accidents, injuries, and illnesses can be debilitating, from Staten Island, Long Island, Brooklyn, and Queens to Westchester, Rockland, the Bronx, and Manhattan, and they take many forms:

-It doesn't matter where you are in your workers' comp process-whether you just suffered an on-the-job neck injury yesterday, have been enduring work-related mesothelioma for years or are unsure of how to deal with a denied workers compensation claim.
-Even if you only suspect your pain or illness is from a job accident, a continuous motion work task or perhaps one of many harmful exposure diseases that workers can get, call New York workers compensation lawyers Pasternack Tilker Ziegler Walsh Stanton & Romano, LLP today.
-We will conduct a free evaluation of your worker injury and advise you as to the best plan of action, both legally and medically.
+It doesn't matter where you are in your workers' comp process, whether you just suffered an on-the-job neck injury yesterday, have been enduring work-related mesothelioma for years, or are unsure of how to deal with a denied workers compensation claim.
+Even if you only suspect your pain or illness is from a job accident, a continuous motion work task, or perhaps one of many harmful exposure diseases that workers can get, call New York worker's compensation lawyers Pasternack Tilker Ziegler Walsh Stanton & Romano, LLP today.
+We will conduct a free evaluation of your work injury and advise you as to the best plan of action, both legally and medically.

 Call a Relentless Workers Compensation Lawyer to Help With Your Benefits